Lemon balm

 Lemon Balm for Panic Disorder

-Lemon balm, also known as Melissa officinalis, is a herb that has been used for centuries to help with anxiety and stress-related conditions.
-It is believed to have calming and soothing properties that can help alleviate symptoms of panic disorder.
+Lemon balm, also known as Melissa officinalis, is a herb that has been used for centuries to help with anxiety and stress-related conditions, including panic disorder.
+It belongs to the mint family and is known for its calming and soothing properties.

 Supplements for Panic Disorder